 - According to Word of God, "Purple Haze" is a love song where Jimi Hendrix describes a dream he had where he was walking under the ocean.

-- And similarly, "Lucy in the Sky with Diamonds" is what John Lennon's young son titled his drawing, not a thinly veiled LSD reference.
+- And "Lucy in the Sky with Diamonds" is what John Lennon's young son titled his drawing, not a thinly veiled LSD reference.

 - "99 Luftballons" means "99 Balloons" (Luft means "air", but Luftballon is more commonly to toys than other types of balloons); indeed, not one line of the German lyrics mentions the balloons' colors.
 Nena added the word "red" to the English lyrics so it would scan a bit better.

-- Ragtime music is sometimes associated with The Great Depression era, but its popularity actually mostly died around around World War I and by the '30s was as far from its heyday of mainstream popularity as Disco music was in The Nineties or Grunge is today.
+- Ragtime music is sometimes associated with The Great Depression era, but its popularity actually mostly died around World War I and by the '30s was as far from its heyday of mainstream popularity as Disco music was in The '90s or Grunge is today.
 The misconception was largely fueled by the 1973 film The Sting, which featured a prominent ragtime soundtrack and was set in 1936.

-- Everyone knows that "Louie, Louie" was the filthiest, most obscene song you could commonly hear on the radio (before such controversy caused people to lash out against it).
+- Everyone knows that "Louie Louie" was the filthiest, most obscene song you could commonly hear on the radio (before such controversy caused people to lash out against it).
 In fact, it's just a completely unintelligible telling of a simple story.
 The creators themselves have gotten into screaming matches with fans over what the lyrics "allegedly" are.

 - Many people still think that Warrant hated the song "Cherry Pie."
 This isn't actually true.
 It is true it was something they wrote quickly, but they don't hate it and have said as much.
 The songwriter just flipped out during an interview because his life was falling apart at the time during the question about that particular song.

 - It is widely believed that "Bad Boys" was sung by Bob Marley.
 It was actually sung by Inner Circle in 1992, eleven years after Marley's death.